Bergamot essential oil: Uses

 Bergamot essential oil has been used in cosmetics, aromatherapy, and as a flavoring in food and beverages.
 Its citrus scent makes it a natural flavoring and deodorizing agent.
-The volatile oils of the bergamot orange are described as flavoring agents in the USP Food Chemicals Codex and are generally recognized as safe for human consumption by the Food and Drug Administration.
+The volatile oils of the bergamot orange are described as flavoring agents in the USP Food Chemicals Codex and are generally recognized as safe for human consumption by the US Food and Drug Administration.
 For example, Earl Grey tea is a type of black tea that may contain bergamot essential oil as a flavoring agent.

 Historically, bergamot essential oil was an ingredient in Eau de Cologne, a perfume originally concocted by Johann Maria Farina at the beginning of the 18th century.
 The first record of bergamot oil used as a fragrance in perfume is from 1714, found in the Farina Archive in Cologne.

 Constituents

 A clear liquid (sometimes there is a deposit consisting of waxes) in color from green to greenish yellow, bergamot essential oil consists of a volatile fraction (average 95%) and a non-volatile fraction (5% or residual).
 Chemically, it is a complex mixture of many classes of organic substances, particularly in the volatile fraction, including terpenes, esters, alcohols and aldehydes, and for the non-volatile fraction, oxygenated heterocyclic compounds as coumarins and furanocoumarins.